 Characteristics of a Narcissist

 - Manners – How do they treat people around them?
 How they treat waiting staff is how they will soon be treating you.

-• Control – How do they cope when you want to do things independently of you?
+- Control – How do they cope when you want to do things independently of you?
 Do they want you to stop seeing family and friends, and be with them all the time?
 Being isolated is a main tactic within a destructive relationship.

 - Interest – Do they ask you questions about you?
 Do they show interest in your interests?
 If they are only talking about their needs or wants, they are unlikely to ever start considering yours.

 - Apologising – Do they say sorry when they make mistakes?
 If they don’t apologise, they are showing a lack of guilt and shame and without them, we cannot learn or grow.

-• Humour – Can they laugh at themselves?
+- Humour – Can they laugh at themselves?
 Humility is very important so that they can be open to hearing others and considering their perspective.

 - Safety – Do you feel calm and safe around them?
 If you feel wary, nervous, unable to take your guard down, this is a terrible foundation for any relationship.

 Can you relate to some or all of these points?
 If many of the above resonate with you and you think you’ve married – and now want to divorce – a narcissist, you may want to buckle up because you’re in for a bumpy ride.
 Divorcing a narcissist may be one of the biggest challenges you’ll ever face.

-Top tips from a Divorce Lawyer and a Psychologist
+Top tips from a divorce lawyer and a psychologist

 Despite the challenges, take heart as you’re on your path to be free.
 Here, we have compiled a number of tips to help you through the challenges of divorcing a narcissist.

-Self-care is going to be vital during this time.
+- Get your bounce back – self-care is going to be vital during this time.
 All those things that you promised you might do one day, but weren’t encouraged to, this is the time to do it.
 Whether it be yoga, dance class or learning how to paint; whatever you choose you need the possibility to regularly detach emotionally and mentally from what it is happening to maintain your energy.
 If you can, increase your contact with friends and family as social contact is vital in helping you protect yourself from the rigours of this type of divorce.

-It would be lovely if all relationships could end with ‘consciously uncoupling’, a quiet out of court settlement then lovely holidays with both of your new partners and the kids together the following year.
+- Get real – if would be lovely if all relationships could end with ‘consciously uncoupling’, a quiet out of court settlement then lovely holidays with both of your new partners and the kids together the following year.
 That is not the reality for most and it is certainly not the reality for people divorcing a narcissist.
 Don’t beat yourself up about that.
 Remember the narcissist is going to go out of their way to make this as difficult as they can for you.
 Whilst t is important for any children that conflict is as minimal as possible, this doesn’t mean you you have to accept all the responsibility for keeping things amicable; you do though have to work around the narcissist’s more extreme behaviours Keep childcare arrangements business like and, if there are disagreements, as much as you possibly can keep the children away from them.
 If things get unmanageable speak to your solicitor.
 Although this is very much a last resort when it comes to child arrangements it may be that they need to be set out in a court order.